-A contemporary reno by an industrious couple maintains the character of a historical Edwardian
+A contemporary reno by an industrious couple maintains the character of their period home

 Besides, she and her husband, Ryan Taylor, had already gone the open-concept route in their old house.
 “I got sick of looking at the sink and clutter of the kitchen counter from the living room,” says Taylor, a designer acclaimed for his plantable Babylon pendants.
 A cluster of the updated version, the Well Light, hangs in the dining room.

 But today, the couple lives in serene, semi-enclosed happiness – though some walls were knocked down and new doorways created – with their three young boys and two Italian greyhounds.
 Fong designed the renovation of the 290-square-metre Edwardian, which sits on a corner lot, and TAFbuilt executed the project.
 Furnishings here are sparse and purposeful with a warm mid-century modern vibe that reflects the couple’s shared tastes.
 A considered mix of materials quietly dominates.
 The Zen kitchen, for instance, is a mélange of oiled mahogany, large format porcelain tiles on the countertops, and a champagne-coloured anodized aluminum backsplash for some bling.

 The home is also a beautiful union of the old and the new.
 “You get a richer product when you merge contemporary style with historical elements,” says Fong.
 To wit: wonky baseboards that don’t quite line up with new ones, a fireplace with throwback tiles updated with a gold MDF mantel, and the offbeat red relic of a fireplace in one of the children’s bedrooms.
 Such oddities make period homes special.